 The SECURE Act includes some checks and balances.
 Some beneficiaries are now required to begin taking their own RMDs from inherited accounts within 10 years of the account-holder’s death.
 It used to be they could stretch the distributions out over their own life expectancies as a tax-deferral measure.

 Provisions for Growing Families

-The SECURE Act adds another exception: Parents who give birth to or who adopt a child can take up to $5,000 in the year following the event.
+The SECURE Act adds another exception: Parents who give birth to, or adopt, a child can take up to $5,000 in the year following the event.
 The money is to be used for “qualifying birth or adoption expenses.”

-Plans that are part of a collective bargaining agreement are exceptions to this new rule, and employees must be age 21 or older.
+Plans that are part of a collective-bargaining agreement are exceptions to this new rule, and employees must be age 21 or older.

 IRA Contributions and Distributions

-529 Plan Provisions
+529 Education Savings Plan Provisions

 The SECURE Act also allows 529 plan funds to be put toward apprenticeship programs, private elementary and secondary school costs, homeschooling, and religious schools.

 On the downside, using 529 funds to pay off student loans prevents taxpayers from also claiming a tax credit for interest paid on their student loans, or at least the portion of them that the 529 plan paid off.